HomeGuidesAPI ReferenceChangelog

 </form>

-Your form tag needs the action URL, which will end with either "html" or "json" depending on what type of response you want.
-If you set it to "html" you will also need to set the redirectPath property.
-This will be the path that your user will be returned to once the upload is completed successfully.
-By using "json", you have a little more programmatic control and will get back a JSON response payload with information about the upload results.
-Both of these options are described below.
-Note that you also need a method of "post" and an enctype of "multipart/form-data".
+Your form tag needs the action URL, which will end with either .html or .json depending on what type of response you want.
+If you set it to .html, you also need to set the redirectPath property.
+This is the path that your user will be returned to once the upload is completed successfully.
+By using .json, you have more programmatic control and will get back a JSON response payload with information about the upload results.
+Both options are described below.
+You also need a method of "post" and an enctype of "multipart/form-data".

 <form action="https://api.genability.com/rest/v1/loader/account/up.html"